 The market for custom parts manufacturing is fragmented and highly competitive.
 We compete for customers with a wide variety of custom parts manufacturers and methods.
 Some of our current and potential competitors include captive in-house product lines, other custom parts manufacturers and alternative manufacturing vendors such as those utilizing 3D printing processes including stereolithography (SL), selective laser sintering (SLS), direct metal laser sintering (DMLS), PolyJet and Multi Jet Fusion (MJF).
 Moreover, some of our existing and potential competitors are researching, designing, developing and marketing other types of products and product lines.
 We also expect that future competition may arise from the development of allied or related techniques for custom parts manufacturing that are not encompassed by our patents, from the issuance of patents to other companies that may inhibit our ability to develop certain products and from improvements to existing technologies.
 Furthermore, our competitors may attempt to adopt and improve upon key aspects of our business model, such as development of technology that automates much of the manual labor conventionally required to quote and manufacture custom parts, implementation of interactive web-based and automated user interface and quoting systems and/or building scalable operating models specifically designed for efficient custom production.
-Third-party CAD software companies may develop stronger, higher temperature resins or introduce other improvements that could more effectively compete with us on part quality.
-We may also, from time, establish alliances and relationships with our competitors or potential competitors.
-To the extent companies terminate such relationships and establish alliances and relationships with our competitors, our business could be harmed.
+Third-party CAD software companies may develop software that model-makers, injection moders and CNC machine shops could use to compete with our business model.
+Additive manufacturers may develop stronger, higher temperature resins or introduce other improvements that could more effectively compete with us on part quality.
+We may also, from time to time, establish alliances or relationships with other competitors or potential competitors.
+To the extent companies terminate such relationships and establish alliances and relationships with our competitors.